 Next time you walk through downtown, pause at each “little Miracle” you pass.
 It is a unique reminder of an Oceanside entrepreneur who left his mark on Oceanside in a very permanent way (and in the heart of his grandson Richard Miracle Willets).

-Editor’s Note (October 1, 2020): Since I last wrote and posted this story in June of 2019, I have found three additional people who were buried in the Buena Vista Cemetery.
-While going through various newspapers, I discovered that brothers Percy and Albert Laughlin, died in 1888 and 1895, respectively.
-Their obituaries published in Kansas newspapers indicate they were buried at South Oceanside.
-In addition, the Escondido newspaper reported that John Goss died in 1908 and was buried at Buena Vista Cemetery (and even at that time reported that sorry state of the cemetery…just 20 years after it was established).
-I have included these three persons to the burial count, which sadly adds to the number of remains likely still buried at this site.
+In 2020 death notices of three additional people who were buried in the Buena Vista Cemetery were discovered.
+Brothers Percy and Albert Laughlin, died in 1888 and 1895, their obituaries published in Kansas newspapers indicate they were buried at South Oceanside.
+Then, it was In addition, the Escondido newspaper reported that John Goss died in 1908 and was buried at Buena Vista Cemetery (and even at that time reported the sorry state of the cemetery…just 20 years after it was established).

 History of the Buena Vista Cemetery